reportportal/kubernetes/reportportal/v5/README.md

     - <Your DNS name>
 ```

+##### 10. Deploy ReportPortal

-10. Once everything is ready, the ReportPortal Helm Chart package can be created and deployed by executing:
+Once everything is ready, the ReportPortal Helm Chart package can be created and deployed by executing:

 ```sh
 helm package ./reportportal/